InfluxGraph/influxgraph/README.rst

 	# See https://github.com/influxdata/influxdb/tree/master/services/graphite for template
 	# configuration documentation
 	#
-	# Note that no special compensation is given to the `field` key if it is used in
-	# template configuration and templates with `field` in them should be considered
+	# Note that care should be taken so that template configuration results in
+	# sane measurement and field names that do not override each other and so
+	# that wildcard queries do not have conflicting tags and can be
+	# satisfied in **one query** by InfluxDB
+	#
+	# For best InfluxDB performance and so that data can be queried correctly
+	# by InfluxGraph, fewer measurements with multiple fields are preferred.
+	#
-	# as not fully supported as of yet.
+	# NB - separator for templates is not configurable as of yet
+	#
 	templates:
 	  #
 	  # Template format: [filter] <template> [tag1=value1,tag2=value2]